UQNeuroTech/documents/Constitution.md

 ## 24 DISSOLUTION CLAUSE

 24.1 In the event of The Club being dissolved, the amount that remains after such dissolution and the satisfaction of all debts and liabilities shall be transferred to any association with similar purposes which is not carried on for the profit for gain of its individual members.

-## 25 ACQUISITION CLAUSE

-25.1 In the event that The Club is ever acquired by another Club/Society or enters into a subsidiary affiliation agreement, this shall occur for an up-front cost no less than one hundred thousand (100,000) Australian dollars to be channelled to be used in-line with the purpose of The Club.

-25.2 From the date that such acquisition / agreement is finalised, the name of this Club/Society shall be changed to the "UQ Robotics and Technology Society", otherwise abbreviated to "UQ RATS" for a period no less than three (3) years.

 ## 26 DOCUMENTS